The Tax-Bill Provision That Would Cost Harvard Millions

 “This [legislation] ensures that private endowments are placed on equal footing with private foundations,” Republican Representative Kevin Brady, the House bill’s key architect and the author of the endowment-tax amendment, said in a statement earlier this month.
 Private foundations, by contrast, are required to spend a minimum of 5 percent of their assets each year and are subject to a 2 percent excise tax on investment income.

-Endowments—which are funded through donations and are primarily invested in an assortment of financial markets—are used to pay for all kinds expenses including financial aid, research, and facilities.
+Endowments—which are funded through donations and are primarily invested in an assortment of financial markets—are used to pay for all kinds of expenses including financial aid, research, and facilities.
 They are in many ways a logical source of new tax revenue.
 In 2016, the wealthiest colleges spent on average just 4 percent of their endowment income; the rest remained in investment portfolios.
 This at a time when endowments grew by 13 percent on average.

 Endowment-reform advocates describe this dynamic as one of elite higher education’s most egregious hypocrisies: Colleges often argue that economic realities hamper their ability to broaden access for needy students and prevent spiraling tuition costs, but the size and nature of their endowments suggests that they have other options.
 While certain donations come with spending criteria, there’s no rule that says colleges can only spend a certain percentage of their assets annually.